rsvim/rfc/6-ColoringSystem.md

 To let editors understand the source code, there is an syntax engine helps parse source code to tokens, i.e. tokenizer.
 This is similar to the compiler frontend, but syntax engines are optimized for speed, while compiler frontend are optimized for correctness.

-In today's indrustry, there are actually only a few *popular* syntax engines:
+In today's indrustry, there are actually only a few _popular_ syntax engines:

 - [Vim's syntax engine](https://github.com/vim/vim/blob/master/src/syntax.c): Vim implements a regex-based syntax engine by itself.
 It is only used by Vim/Neovim.
 - [TextMate](https://macromates.com/manual/en/language_grammars): The TextMate engine is also a regex-based engine, created by the [textmate](https://github.com/textmate/textmate) editor.
 It is widely used by many editors: sublime-text (see [sublime-text syntax definition](https://www.sublimetext.com/docs/syntax.html#include-syntax)), vscode (see [vscode-textmate](https://github.com/microsoft/vscode-textmate)), atom (see [first-mate](https://github.com/atom/first-mate)), etc.
 - [Treesitter](https://github.com/tree-sitter/tree-sitter): The treesitter engine is a parser-framework engine.
 Different from the regex-based engine, it actually implements each parser for each programming language.
-It is actively maintained and also popular in many editors: helix (see [helix runtime files](https://github.com/helix-editor/helix/tree/master/runtime)), zed (see [zed extentions](https://github.com/zed-industries/zed/tree/main/extensions) and [zed languages crate](https://github.com/zed-industries/zed/tree/main/crates/languages/src)).
+It is actively maintained and also popular in many editors: helix (see [helix runtime files](https://github.com/helix-editor/helix/tree/master/runtime)), zed (see [zed extensions](https://github.com/zed-industries/zed/tree/main/extensions) and [zed languages crate](https://github.com/zed-industries/zed/tree/main/crates/languages/src)).

 The syntax engine is directly built inside the editor, while it has a separate syntax config file that defines how to parse the language source code.